Address and contact:

-For the provision of our website we use service providers which gain access to your data in the course of the provision of their services.
-Service providers in this sense are our webhosting provider and Google for the provision of the maps service Google Maps (see above).
+For the provision of our website we use a service providers which gain access to your IP address and potentially other browser data in the course of the provision of their services.

 If your personal data is processed, you are a "data subject" within the meaning of the GDPR.
 You have the following rights in relation to us, provided that the prerequisites of the rights named hereafter are fulfilled.

 You have the right to receive information about the personal data which we have stored relating to you (Art.
 15 GDPR), the right to rectification (Art.
 16 GDPR), to erasure (Art.
 17 GDPR) and to restriction of the processing of your personal data (Art.
 18 GDPR).
 In addition, you are entitled to exercise your right to data portability (Art.
 20 GDPR).

 You have the right to object to the processing of the personal data relating to you which occurs pursuant to Art.
 6(1)(e) or (f) GDPR at any time.
 Providing we are not legally obliged or entitled to continue processing your personal data, we will no longer process your personal data (Art.
 21(1) GDPR).If you object to the usage of your data for the purposes of direct marketing, we will no longer process the personal data relating to you for these purposes (Art.
 21(2) GDPR).

 5.3 Notice of the right to complain to a supervisory authority